awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

 **Note**
 Most automated snapshots are stored in the `cs-automated` repository\.
 If your domain encrypts data at rest, they are stored in the `cs-automated-enc` repository\.
 If you don't see the manual snapshot repository that you're looking for, make sure that you [registered it](#es-managedomains-snapshot-registerdirectory) to the domain\.

-1. \(Optional\) Delete or rename all open indices in the Amazon ES domain\.
+1. \(Optional\) Delete or rename one or more indices in the Amazon ES domain\.
 You don't need to perform this step if you have no naming conflicts between indices on the cluster and indices in the snapshot\.

    You can't restore a snapshot of your indices to an Elasticsearch cluster that already contains indices with the same names\.
 Currently, Amazon ES does not support the Elasticsearch `_close` API, so you must use one of the following alternatives:
    + Delete the indices on the same Amazon ES domain, and then restore the snapshot\.